dimssu/react-chat/README.md

-# Dissu Talks - React Chatbot Component
+# Shep Chatbot - React Chatbot Component

 A customizable React chatbot component that can be easily integrated into any web application.
 Supports multiple LLM providers, custom styling, file uploads, feedback collection, and more.